routegy/routegy-docs/app/docs/reference/patterns.md

 <CaptionedImage
   src="/images/patterns/examples/radio-buttons-custom-labels.png"
-  alt="Image of a form containing a list of radio options with displayed values of 'Yes/No' and data-values of 'true/false' generated from a Routegy schema" width="75%"
+  alt="A form containing a list of radio options with displayed values of 'Yes/No' and data-values of 'true/false' generated from a Routegy schema" width="75%"
 />